AdobeDocs/journey-optimizer-learn.en/help/personalizing-offers-with-real-time-weather-data/create-campaign.md

 ---
 # Create a campaign

-To deliver personalized offers to users on the web page, a campaign was created in Adobe Journey Optimizer and configured with the correct channel, Web channel.
+To deliver personalized offers to users on the web page, a campaign was created in Adobe Journey Optimizer and configured with the correct channel, Code-based experience channel.
 This configuration ensures that the offers are delivered via real-time decisioning to users interacting with the website.

 Within this campaign, a decision policy was defined to control how offers are selected.
 The decision policy includes a selection strategy, which consists of: